Candidiasis: What Is It?

 What are opportunistic pathogens?

-How is candidiasis produced?
+How does candidiasis develop?

-Due to alterations in bacteria flora
+Due to alterations in bacterial flora

 Taking broad-spectrum antibiotics can often hurt the healthy bacteria in your body.
 This is true because they “attack” both the good and the bad bacteria, leaving you with fewer defenses against fungi.
 For example, it’s relatively common to find cases of vaginal candidiasis in young women after taking antibiotics.

 States of immunosuppression

 Whether it’s from an illness, like in patients with HIV, or from medication, like in transplant patients taking anti-rejection medication.
 Being immunosuppressed means that your body does not have a normal level of defenses.
 These conditions cause the same environment like the one we talked about before.

 It also affects people with cancer due to their weakened immune system, and newborns because they are still developing.
 This makes both of these patients more prone to catching the fungus infection.

 Vaginitis and vulvovaginitis Candida